Potabk/Potabk/README.md

 --->

 ## Hobbies and Interests
-League of Legends, Elden Ring，Sekiro: Shadows Die Twice, welcome to comminicate game and computer Science  technology
+League of Legends, Elden Ring, Sekiro: Shadows Die Twice, welcome to comminicate game and computer Science  technology